cosmos/cosmos/WHITEPAPER.md

 #### Crowdfund

-The initial distribution of atom tokens and validators on Genesis will go to the funders of the Cosmos Crowdsale (75%), pre-funders (5%), and the Cosmos Foundation (20%).
+The initial distribution of atom tokens and validators on Genesis will go to the funders of the Cosmos Crowdsale (75%), pre-funders (5%), and Cosmos Corp (20%).
 From genesis onward, 1/3 of the total amount of atoms will be rewarded to bonded validators and delegators every year.

 See the [Crowdfund Plan](https://github.com/cosmos/cosmos/blob/master/PLAN.md) for additional details.